 What are Smart Contracts?

 Smart contracts are self-executing protocols that contain various instructions as well as terms and conditions within them.
-These smart contracts are executed on the decentralized platform of the Ethereum blockchain.
-All the instructions are written in the form of a code in smart contracts.
+These contracts are executed on the decentralized platform of the Ethereum blockchain.
+All the instructions are written in the form of a code.